 Causes of Hip pain

-Its a difficult assessment and not many medical practitioners are able to pinpoint the main source of your pain, instead they only aim to relieve the symptoms of your hip pain, but rarely get to the root cause.
-This makes your hip more vulnerable to injury and wear down the joint.
-Hip pain must not to be taken lightly, there is a reason why hip replacement surgery is one of the most common surgeries performed around the world.
+It’s a problematic assessment, and only a few medical practitioners can pinpoint the primary source of your pain.
+The result is that they instead only attempt to relieve the symptoms of your hip pain, but rarely get to the root cause.
+Poor management makes your hip more vulnerable to injury and wears down the joint.
+Hip pain must not be taken lightly; there is a reason why hip replacement surgery is such a well-known surgery.

-Your hip contains some of the largest muscles in your body, not to mention you use them every day.
+Your hip contains some of the most important muscles in your body, not to mention you use them every day.
 We rely on your hip muscles to stand up, walk and run.
-The structures in the hip is vulnerable to injury especially overuse injuries i.e. repetitive movements like a walking, climbing stairs and running.
+The structures in the hip are vulnerable to overuse injury, i.e. repetitive movements like walking, climbing stairs and running.

 - Overuse – Tendon inflammation, labrum injuries and arthritis

-- Trauma – Contusions, fractures and labrum injuries as well as muscle or ligament strains and sprains.
+- Trauma – Contusions, fractures and labrum injuries as well as muscle or ligament strains.

-- Overuse – A sudden high repetition of muscle contractions like increasing your running distance too fast.
-Tendons become irritated causing tendinitis or bursa becomes inflamed resulting in a hip bursitis.
+- Repetitive – A high repetition of muscle contractions like increasing your running distance too fast.
+Tendons become inflamed causing tendinitis or bursitis (hip bursitis).

-- Overstretch – Muscles are very weak in its stretched position.
-When the hip structures are forcibly stretched beyond its normal boundaries, it will tear.
-Running uphills or stairs will force the muscles to contract from its stretched position.
+- Overstretch – Muscles are vulnerable in a stretched position.
+When the hip structures forcibly extended beyond its normal boundaries, it will tear.

-- Weakness – Muscle fatigue can play a role if you are not strong enough.
+- Weakness – Muscle fatigue can play a role or general muscle weakness.

-- Poor technique – During training (Wrong movement pattern), that can load the hip incorrectly and stress certain structures significantly more.
+- Poor technique – During improper training loading can stress specific structures more.

-- Poor Management – Neglected injury that has not completely healed.
+- Poor Management – Neglecting an injury that has not entirely healed.

 - Excessive stretching – of the muscle against a force, for example during weight lifting like a dead-lift, when the load is applied on both sides of the tendon, while it needs to contract and lengthen at the same time.

-- Instability – The femur buckles under load, and its not able to stay centered in the hip socket.
+- Instability – The femur buckles under load, and its not able to stay centred in the hip socket.

 - Autoimmune – Rheumatoid arthritis